Spare Change Investment Calculator

 Impulse Purchase Cost Calculator

-Calculate impulse purchase cost annually and over decades.
-Enter impulse amount and purchases per month to see annual and long-term impulse purchase cost.
+Calculate impulse purchase cost annually and over decades — direct spend plus the investment opportunity cost.
+Enter amount and purchases per month.

 More Budget Calculators